Talking about dying

 - Spiritual, religious and cultural beliefs

 Some cultures believe that talking about death is disrespectful to the person who is ill.
-Or that talking about death may make the person die sooner than expected.
+Some people believe that talking about death may make the person die sooner than expected.
 But, at some point most people will want to talk about what is happening.
 It is very natural to want to share your feelings and fears with someone you trust.

-Some people may find it too hard to discuss things openly with those closest to them.
+Some people might find it too hard to discuss things openly with the people closest to them.
 You may find it helps to talk to someone from outside your circle of friends and family.
 Your doctor, nurse or another health care worker may be able to help.
-Professional counselling may also help some people get through this difficult time.
+Professional counselling can also help some people get through this difficult time.

 Question about cancer?
 Contact our information nurse team